It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

-- The police find the DUI suspect standing or sitting outside a vehicle at an accident scene.
+- you were found outside a vehicle at an accident scene,

-- The police find the DUI suspect just sitting in a parked car with the motor running.
+- you were sitting in a parked car with the engine on, or when

 In this article, our Colorado criminal defense attorneys discuss: